-Late fall 2014: the annual Freshman Celebration
+Dec.
+3 and 4: the annual Freshman Celebration

 Photo blog: Postmortal Posts.
 The common reading program at USC (that's the University of South Carolina) hosts a student photo contest called "Picture Me Reading."
 Here is our campus-wide blog for photos of the book (and readers reading the book) at CSUN: Postmortal Posts: CSUN.
 Note that the 2013 common reading book at USC was The Postmortal.